Last Updated on

 - There’s a break-in period, which some reviewers said can be upwards of a week.
 And some found that while the black model provided the appropriate structure and support, they needed more cushion.
 The slim design does mean there’s less padding in these insoles than in the Powerstep or Orthaheels.

-- Reviewers said the sizing system is rather particular, and advised being careful about measuring your shoes according to the online size guide.
-You might want to get out an actual ruler, rather than going by the number inside the tongue.
+- Reviewers said the sizing system is rather particular, and advised being careful about measuring your feet according to the online size guide.
+You might want to get out an actual ruler, rather than going by the number inside the tongue on your footwear.

 3. Orthaheel Full Length Orthotic